w3c/wai-bcase/_business-case/index.md

 ## Web Accessibility is a Performance Driver

 The many business benefits of integrating accessibilty practice into the design and development of web sites and applications have been sorted here into a few broad categories.
-The following artciles explore the ways that accessible design supports high quality delivery sysytems that will:
+This series of articles explores and provides case studies for the ways that accessible design supports high quality delivery sysytems that will:
-* Drive innovation
+* Drive innovation,
-* Support diversity and inclusion
+* Support diversity and inclusion,
-* Increase market reach
+* Increase market reach, and
 * Minimize legal risk

 Supplemental resources document additional benefits such as enhanced respect for your brand, alignment to global standards that facilitate internationalization, and increased customer retention.
 We invite you to use these introductory examples to build a customized approach for your own business, school, agency, or other type of organization.